Mark B. Cohen: Philadelphia Court of Common Pleas

 In 2018, Cohen returned to elected office with his election to the Court of Common Pleas.
 Despite being given a "Not Recommended" rating by the Philadelphia Bar Association, he won a seat on the court, albeit with the second-lowest number of votes among the victors.

+In October 2024, Cohen was ejected from the bench and suspended without pay by the Pennsylvania Court of Judicial Discipline after it found that he had repeatedly made political postings on Facebook, even after being warned not to do so.
+Pennsylvania's judicial code forbids judges from political organizing or endorsements.
+Due to Pennsylvania's age limits on judges and Cohen's term being up in November 2024, Cohen will remain suspended for the entirety of his remaining term.

 Political positions

 Public health

 Cohen supported the legislative efforts to greatly reduce public exposure to second-hand smoke, and potential for damages from it, supporting both the legislation banning much smoking in restaurants that was enacted in 2008 and the more comprehensive ban previously proposed.

 He was a sponsor and part-author of a chemical right to know bill signed into law by Governor Richard Thornburgh.
 Cohen helped expose the selling of tainted meat to McDonald's and testified before the U.S. House Subcommittee on Livestock and Poultry that U.S. food safety laws should be strengthened.

 He was a force in the House behind Pennsylvania's Organ Donation Trust Fund.
 The law establishing it gave organizations specializing in organ transplantation hospital access to potential organ donors, set up a system of drivers' license identification for each potential organ donor, and publicized the need for organ donation.
 It became a national model, and the basis for a new national policy during the Clinton Administration.

 To protect the health and safety of Pennsylvania public sector workers under the jurisdiction of the federal Occupational Safety and Health Administration, he introduced a proposed law creating a state-run OSHA system for state and local governmental employees.